akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 All child actors will be stopped when their parent is stopped.

 When an actor is stopped, it receives the `PostStop` signal that can be used for cleaning up resources.
-A behavior to handle the `PostStop` signal when stopping gracefully may be specified as parameter to `Behaviors.stopped`.
+A callback function may be specified as parameter to `Behaviors.stopped` to handle the `PostStop` signal when stopping gracefully.
 This allows to apply different actions from when it is stopped abruptly.

 Here is an illustrating example: